SmithWillSuffice/ohanga-pai/content/blog/21_macro_platonification.md

 It's accounting records folks: the government currency has been, and will always be (probably) a tax credit.
 One reason is parsimony: an MMT system is a very simple system, low cost, and democratic and equitable provided your government is democratic and equitable (can't ask for much more!).

+((Of course I realize the word "equitable" is doing a lot of overtime work there.))

 I agree modern marxists bastardize Marx.
 People point out how British economist Joan Robinson criticized modern "Keynesians" as being bastardized Keynesians (so in fact anti-Keynes).
 The same criticism could be levelled at many (not all) modern marxists.
 One thing Marx emphasized as a philosopher was that followers should not stay consistent to the original philosophical project.
 They should adapt and change according to the needs of the time and to changes in society.
+Wise advice.

-Well, we've had radical changes sice Marx's da. for one thing governments are far bigger in size, as percent of investments.
+Well, we've had radical changes since Marx's day.
+For one thing governments are far bigger in size, as percent of investments.
 Governments have always been currency and legal fiat monopolists in some respects, and as oligarch influence over governments dwindles they become all the more so (a happy thing if you can get it).

-This means monetary operations no longer even appear t operate like a gold stndard.
+This means monetary operations no longer even *appear* to operate like a gold standard.
-So  almost all of Marx's derivations based on commodity currency are worng.
+So  almost all of Marx's derivations based on commodity currency are wrong.
 I am sure he'd want his followers to update.

 One drastic consequence is that the Falling Rate of Profit is no longer derivable.